-A well-written company handbook can result in happier, more confident, and more productive employees — and by using professional translation, you can extend these benefits to your entire workforce.
+A well-written company handbook can result in happier, more confident, more productive employees — and by using professional translation, you can extend these benefits to your entire workforce.

 In a multilingual work environment, however, non-English speakers might be left in the dark.